 This officer personally directed his battalion in the attack on two villages, and advancing boldly across open ground under heavy machine-gun fire, encouraged and inspired all ranks in the performance of their duty.

-He later won a D.S.O.
+He later earned a D.S.O.
 Bar and remained in command of the 1st Battalion until the end of the war.

 During the Second World War, Sparling worked for the Department of Defence and served with the 2nd Division while stationed in England.
 In 1940, Prime Minister Mackenzie King appointed him to a Special Committee on the Orientals in British Columbia.
 Sparling was the sole member to oppose the military training and enlistment of Asian-Canadians.
 He argued that in the event of war with Japan, a dispute between a white and Japanese-Canadian recruit “might further set in motion currents of race hatred in other parts of the world, with the usual sequels of reprisals and counter-reprisals.”